 The Maryland Oil Disaster Containment, Clean-Up and Contingency Fund is utilized by MDE to operate the Emergency Response Division, the Oil Control Program, and certain compliance functions within the Air and Radiation Management Administration and the Water Management Administration.
 The Emergency Response Division is the primary State asset that receives, responds to, and tracks spill reports involving oil.
 The Oil Control Program ensures the safe handling, transportation, and storage of petroleum products within Maryland and ensures the remediation of releases when they have occurred.
-Presently, there are nearly 700 open groundwater petroleum contamination cases in the State.
 The Oil Contaminated Site Environmental Cleanup Fund has been used to reimburse cleanup costs associated with heating oil spills to residential property owners.
 On average, the per-property reimbursement is \$8,000, representing significant assistance to Maryland citizens.
-Since the beginning of this program in 1993, MDE has reimbursed over \$6 million to residents for their costs of cleanups of heating oil spills.